Amazon DCV is a high-performance remote display protocol that enables secure connections to remote instances, such as VVCR’s Production Instances..

 To extend full-screen across multiple monitors, click View.

-NICE DCV allows your physical USB devices to interact with programs running on your Production Modules.
+DCV allows your physical USB devices to interact with programs running on your Production Instance.
 This is only compatible with Windows machines.

 On your machine running the DCV Client Application, open File Explorer and navigate to C:\Program Files(x86)\NICE\DCV\Client\bin\.